 5 Reasons Live Sound Issues Are Not Your Sound Person’s Fault

-Recently I was talking to a frustrated worship leader at a church I was helping with their live sound issues, and he was talking about his (volunteer) sound guy: “Dude, it’s not like it’s my job to keep running back there and showing them how to do stuff.”
-I (maybe not very politely) responded, “Actually Fred (name changed to protect the guilty) it is.
-Let me explain the difference between paid staff and volunteers, and then hopefully you’ll understand that you’re lucky to have any because if I came to church here I’m not sure I’d work for you.”
+Recently I was talking to a frustrated worship leader at a church I was helping with their live sound issues.
+He was talking about his (volunteer) sound guy: “Dude, it’s not like it’s my job to keep running back there and showing them how to do stuff.”
+I (maybe not very politely) responded, “Actually Fred (name changed to protect the guilty), it is.
+Let me explain the difference between paid staff and volunteers.
+Hopefully you’ll understand that you’re lucky to have any because if I came to church here, I’m not sure I’d work for you.”

 Too harsh?
 In both my travels as a sound consultant, and my lifelong experience as a church brat, band member, worship leader, and pastor, I discover over and over that the stereotypes about sound guys exist for a reason.
 Yeah, a lot of them are grumpy, and many of them lack some needed skills, but if you’re willing to zoom out a little bit, it’s not hard to see why.
 So, in the spirit of an apology, and sort of explanation to my rudeness to Fred, here are 5 reasons it’s not the sound guys’ fault.

 1.)
 You didn’t train them.